MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 <!-- Cortana's persona has been carefully crafted.
 It's very important that you maintain her character when interacting with users.
 For information about maintaining her persona in your skill, see [Cortana's persona](./cortanas-persona.md).
 NOTE: The linked file was archived on 20-May-19. -->

-For performance design considerations, including Azure services, see [Performance guidelines](./performance-guidelines.md).
+For performance design considerations, including Azure services, see [Skills performance guidelines](./performance-guidelines.md).

 For guidance on creating invocation names, see [Invocation name guidelines](./cortana-invocation-guidelines.md).